 - Our bodies require a small amount of cholesterol to properly function.
 However, our body generates this naturally, without the consumption of fatty meats.
 Plants don’t produce cholesterol, only animal-derived food products do.
 Excessive cholesterol in the body harms our health.
-The American Heart Association warns that high cholesterol in the blood to be a major risk factor for heart disease, heart attack and stroke.
+The American Heart Association warns that high cholesterol in the blood is a major risk factor for heart disease, heart attack, and stroke.

-- LDL (low density lipid) cholesterol (LDL), known as the bad form of cholesterol.
+- LDL (low-density lipid) cholesterol (LDL), is known as the bad form of cholesterol.
 Physicians consider it one of the products responsible for atherosclerotic plaque.
 Other products that contribute to this plaque in the arteries (that convey blood away from the heart) include calcium, fats, and waste products.
-These bring about the blockage and hardening of the arteries which often result in a stroke or heart attack.
+These bring about the blockage and hardening of the arteries, which often result in a stroke or heart attack.

-- Foods like olive oil, nuts, and avocados are good sources of monounsaturated or polyunsaturated fats, provide a healthy replacement for saturated fats and oils.
+- Foods like olive oil, nuts, and avocados are good sources of monounsaturated or polyunsaturated fats.
+They are a healthy replacement for saturated fats and oils.
 Using these replacements helps achieve a low blood cholesterol level.
 Medical professionals recommend we consume less than 10% of daily calories from saturated fats.
 Nutrition experts agree on the desirability of replacing fatty meats and poultry with plant-based foods.

-- A plant-based diet supplies enough fiber in your diet.
+- A plant-based food plate supplies enough fiber in your diet.
 Dietary fiber aids in reducing the bad cholesterol circulating in your body.
 The fiber acts by interacting with the bad cholesterol in your digestive tract and helps in removing the cholesterol faster from your body.
-Consequently, your body absorbs less total amount of bad cholesterol.
+Consequently, your body absorbs less of the total amount of bad cholesterol.
 Foods rich in fiber include lentils, beans, vegetables, fruits, and nuts.

 Less concentration of Saturated Fat in Vegan Diet

-- Plant-based foods help in avoiding intake of saturated fats.
+- Plant-based foods help in avoiding the intake of saturated fats.
 Meat and animal products like beef, lamb, cheese, butter, and high-fat dairy products contain excess saturated fat.
-Some plants, such as coconut oil, palm oil, and cocoa butter.contain fewer amounts of saturated fats.
+Some plants, such as coconut oil, palm oil, and cocoa butter.
+Contain fewer amounts of saturated fats.
 The American Heart Association (AHA) medical experts state that eating foods containing saturated fats increases your blood cholesterol level.
 And an increase in blood cholesterol increases the risk of heart disease and stroke.
 AHA recommends only about 13 grams (g) of saturated fat per day for a 2,000-calorie diet.
-A plant based diet provides this safe level or below.
+A plant-based diet provides this safe level or below.

-Diabetes and Obesity Risks increased with Meat Consumption
+Diabetes and Obesity Risks Increase with Meat Consumption

-- A plant-based diet with its low level of saturated fat, helps achieve and maintain a healthy weight.
-Furthermore, vegetables and fruits contain more water, more fiber, and fewer calories, thus aiding the attainment of weight loss.
+- A plant-based diet with its low level of saturated fat helps achieve and maintain a healthy and ideal weight.
+Furthermore, vegetables and fruits contain more water, more fiber, and fewer calories, thus contributing to needed weight loss.

 Vegan Diet provides Omega-3s

-- Omega-3 fatty acids lower cholesterol and reduce the risk of diabetes, heart disease and high blood pressure.
-We must obtain omega-3 fatty acids through our diet as our bodies do not provide it.
+- Omega-3 fatty acids lower cholesterol and reduce the risk of diabetes, heart disease, and high blood pressure.
+We must get omega-3 fatty acids through our diet as our bodies cannot synthesize them.

 - Plants provide some kinds of omega-3s that convert into usable omega-3s.
 The plant-based omega-3, known as alpha-linolenic acid (ALA) provides the base to convert to usable Omega 3.
 Plant-based foods providing good sources of ALA include soybeans, walnuts, flaxseed, and pumpkin seeds.
 However, DHA and EPA convert more readily into usable omega-3s than do the plant-based alpha-linolenic acid (ALA).
-As a result of this, a number of dietary guidelines that advocate the lowering of meat and poultry consumption recommend the regular consumption of fish or fish oil supplement.
+Thus, a number of dietary guidelines that advocate the lowering of meat and poultry consumption recommend the regular consumption of fish or fish oil supplements.
 However, many experts, including Dr. Joel Fuhrman, MD, disagree.
-They show strong support with reliable evidence for a completely plant-based diet which derives Omega 3’s from plant sources.
+They show strong support with reliable evidence for a completely plant-based diet that derives Omega 3’s from plant sources.